marty1885/tarnet/docs/tutorial/tarify.md

 This is the tarnet equivalent of `torify`.
 The wrapped application sees normal TCP/UDP sockets - the interception is invisible to it.

-Use `--identity` to select which identity's TNS zone is used for name resolution and which identity's circuits are used for connections:
+Use `--identity` to control which identity you appear as.
+This selects the TNS zone for name resolution, the circuits used for connections, and the identity the remote side sees you as:

 ```plaintext
 tarnet tarify --identity work curl http://internal-server/